Energy-based, geometric, and compositional formulation of fluid and plasma models: Introduction

 \subsubsection{Port-Hamiltonian fluid dynamics}

-While the assumption of a velocity field that is tangential at the boundary is fundamental at the Lie group (configuration) level, it plays no important role at the Lie algebra (velocity) level.
-Based on this observation, the Lie-Poisson structure can be generalized to a Stokes-Dirac structure~\onlinecite{2002SchaftMaschke}, leading to a port-Hamiltonian model of (incompressible or compressible) ideal fluid dynamics that explicitly takes into account energy exchange across the boundary of the spatial domain.
+While the assumption that diffeomorphisms leave the boundary invariant is fundamental at the Lie group (configuration) level, it plays no important role at the Lie algebra (velocity) level.
+Based on this observation, the Lie-Poisson structure can be generalized to a Stokes-Dirac structure~\cite{2002SchaftMaschke}, leading to a port-Hamiltonian model of (incompressible or compressible) ideal fluid dynamics that explicitly takes into account energy exchange across the boundary of the spatial domain.
 This was first explored in~ \onlinecite{2001SchaftMaschke} and discussed in more detail in~ \onlinecite{ 2021RashadCalifanoSchullerStramigioli1, 2021RashadCalifanoSchullerStramigioli2}.
 In~\cref{sec:ideal-fluid}, the ideal fluid model is expressed using the EPHS language.

 In~\onlinecite{2021CalifanoRashadSchullerStramigioli}, the port-Hamiltonian ideal fluid model is extended to account for the loss of mechanical energy due to viscosity.
 The extension is based on an in-domain port, which is closed with a resistive relation that removes energy.
 The resulting Navier-Stokes model neglects the thermal energy domain, as its Hamiltonian storage function represents only the mechanical energy (at the macroscopic level).
 The thermal energy domain is neglected based on either the incompressibility or barotropicity assumption.
 The latter assumes a compressible fluid whose internal energy, and hence also pressure, depend solely on the mass density.